Professor Helen E S Nesadurai

 Post-colonial contestation in Malaysian and Singaporean imaginations.

-Thaatchaayini Kananatu (with associate supervisor Dr Vanitha Sundra Karean)
+Thaatchaayini Kananatu (with external supervisor Dr Vanitha Sundra Karean)

 The mobilization of Indians in Malaysia: the role of the law in ethno-cultural minority mobilization